PathanAfnanKhan020319/text-to-sql-query-assignment-by-pathan-afnan-khan/README.md

 # 🔍 Text-to-SQL Data Query Assistant-- Pathan Afnan Khan

 A powerful application that converts natural language queries into SQL queries and visualizes results automatically using AI.
+(also check the screenshot folder for sample output ).
 ## 🎯 Features

 * **Natural Language Processing** : Ask questions in plain English